Young Men Cowered While Young Women Were Massacred

 This touched off a spirited discussion in the Comments section.
 One man wrote:

 "This is nothing compared to a Polish Visitor to Canada, who got tasered to death at Vancouver International Airport because four well trained (???)
 Mounties felt that he, an unarmed man, was a threat to them.
-The important question has to be: "just how many mounties does it take to handle an "armed" person"?
+The important question has to be: "just how many mounties does it take to handle an "unarmed" person"?
 Perhaps they think, that the criminals will laugh themselves to death when they see this kind of utter incompetence.
 To add insult to injury, this atrocity is dragged through the courts, where it will receive "Canadian Justice".

-On the RCMP another man comments: "Reading this, I am reminded of what I read about the aftermath of the stabbing and beheading of Tim McLean: that the RCMP officers stood outside the bus for HOURS watching Vincent Li stab, defile and cannibalize his victim's body."
+On the RCMP, another man comments: "Reading this, I am reminded of what I read about the aftermath of the stabbing and beheading of Tim McLean: that the RCMP officers stood outside the bus for HOURS watching Vincent Li stab, defile and cannibalize his victim's body."

 Another man relates how he wrestled a gun away from a mugger and killed him.
 "I pulled the trigger and shot my assailant.
 Minutes later, the police arrived and arrested me.
 My assailant dies some three hours later in a hospital.
 This being Canada, it cost me in excess of $15K in legal fees."